urlbox/wordpress-screenshots/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin uses the Urlbox API to generate website screenshots and display them on your site

 == Description ==

+This plugin uses the Urlbox API to generate website screenshots and display them on your site.
+Please note the Urlbox API is a paid service, you can sign up for a trial at `https://urlbox.io`.

 Easily display screenshots of websites right in your Wordpress site.